Democrats win bitter Virginia governor's race in setback for Trump

 Peacemaker said Gillespie seemed to shift closer to Trump’s policies after securing the Republican gubernatorial nomination.

-Lee Hernandez, who works in finance, voted for Gillespie because he found the Republican’s economic message persuasive.
-Hernandez said he found Northam’s campaign message “a really big turnoff” because of the emphasis on keeping Virginia in Democratic hands.

-In local races across the country, Democratic Mayors Bill de Blasio in New York and Marty Walsh in Boston were expected to cruise to re-election, while voters were picking mayors in Detroit, Atlanta, Seattle and Charlotte, North Carolina.
+In local races across the country, Democratic Mayor Bill de Blasio in New York and Marty Walsh in Boston both easily won re-election.
+Voters were also picking mayors in Detroit, Atlanta, Seattle and Charlotte, North Carolina.

-Additional reporting by Ginger Gibson and Gary Robertson; Writing by Lisa Lambert and John Whitesides; Editing by Jonathan Oatis and Peter Cooney
+Additional reporting by Ginger Gibson and Gary Robertson; Writing by John Whitesides; Editing by Peter Cooney